yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 This time, simply {{< gh-hovercard "10362" "updating cubeb" >}} (one of our audio backends, and most of the time the default one) fixed a bug that muted the emulator after resuming the PC from sleep.
 Feel free to close your lids and continue later!

-Users playing games with lots of shaders or with slow storage devices, like mechanical drives, will know that the audio can desync and sound crackled. bylaws suggested allowing the audio buffer to {{< gh-hovercard "10471" "wait indefinitely" >}} if a queue is too big, so Maide implemented this idea and et voilà, the problem is gone!
+Users noticed that after recent changes to fix the wire audio in `SUPER MARIO ODYSSEY`, audio in many games could desync and sound crackled or distorted. bylaws suggested allowing the audio buffer to {{< gh-hovercard "10471" "wait indefinitely" >}} if a queue is too big, so Maide implemented this idea and et voilà, the problem is gone!
 (Pardon my French; Spanish is cooler).